Virtual Appliance Installation and Configuration¶

 use the following commands.
 First change the password for the root user:

-[root@hostserver ~] mysqladmin -u root -pteamdrive password New password: <new password> Confirm new password: <new password>
+[root@regserver ~]# mysqladmin -u root -pteamdrive password Warning: Using a password on the command line interface can be insecure.
+New password: <new password> Confirm new password: <new password>

 Next, log into the MySQL database as the